AndyDekiert/tileoven-centos7-dependencies/README.md

    make test
    ```
    It's likely that there will be some so called errors.
-   Reason: Mapnik test renders some predefines tiles and compares them pixel-by-pixel to reference tiles.
-Usually there are a few pixels different but still indistinguishable for a human.
-Just check the output and follow the instructions to check the HTML test report which will be generated.
+   Reason: Mapnik test renders some predefined tiles and compares them pixel-by-pixel to reference tiles.
+Usually there are a few pixels different but for a human the entire image is still indistinguishable from the reference.
+Just check the output and follow the instructions to review the HTML test report which will be generated.

 ## Build and install NodeJS 6.9.1